openprocurement/openprocurement.auctions.swiftsure/docs/source/standard/auction.rst

   integer, auto-generated, read-only

   Number of submitted bids for the process to become successful.
 The default value is 1.

+:procurementMethod:
+  string, auto-generated, read-only

+  Purchase method.
+The only value is “open”.

 :procurementMethodType:
   string, read-only